loskoderos/georender/README.md

 - GPX
 - KML / KMZ

-Georender can render multiple input files at once to an image of specified width and height in pixels.
-You can select the tile source and modify style (see defaults.js).

 ## Examples
 Following images are generated from GPX tracks from [TransEuroTrail](https://transeurotrail.org/) for Finland, Norway and Sweden.